Sentinel of Freedom

-The Statue of the Sentinel of Freedom or the Lapu Lapu Monument is a monument to Lapulapu located at Rizal Park specifically at the center of the Agrifina Circle.
+The Sentinel of Freedom or the Lapu Lapu Monument is a monument to Lapulapu located at the eastern portion of Rizal Park in Manila, Philippines.

 History

-In 2004, House of Representatives members Raul del Mar and Nerissa Corazon Soon-Ruiz initiated the installation of a statue of Lapulapu in Rizal Park as a move to honor Lapulapu as a hero of not only Cebu but the whole Philippines.
-They urged the Office of the President to an accept their proposal.
-Then-tourism Secretary Richard Gordon, who was a candidate in the 2004 Senate elections, supported the installation of the statue.
-The project was opposed by the National Historical Institute (NHI) led by Ambeth Ocampo, which insist that only statues of heroes of the Philippine Revolution could be stand in the Agrifina Circle.
+In 2004, House of Representatives members Raul del Mar (Cebu City–1st) and Nerissa Corazon Soon-Ruiz (Cebu–6th) initiated the installation of a statue of Lapulapu in Rizal Park as a move to honor Lapulapu as a hero of not only Cebu but the whole Philippines.
+They urged the Office of the President to accept their proposal.
+Then-tourism Secretary Richard Gordon, who was a 2004 senatorial candidate, supported the installation of the statue.
+The project was opposed by the National Historical Institute (NHI) led by Ambeth Ocampo, which insist that only statues of heroes of the Philippine Revolution could be erected in the Agrifina Circle.